Will-Sommers/cursorless-katas/katas/actions/give/README.md

 # Give

-TODO: Link to "every"

-Give is super helpful when paired with the `"every"` modifier, which will return multiple selections.
+Give is super helpful when paired with the [`"every"`](../../modifiers/every/) modifier, which will return multiple selections.
 Open up [give.rb](./give.rb) and let's take a look.

 Let's select every item in the list and then remove one selection.